DaveBackus/Data_Bootcamp_Book/pandas-input.md

 <!-- df.drop(['Dave'], axis=0) -->

 **The top and bottom of a dataframe.** We commonly work with much larger dataframes in which it's unwieldy, and perhaps impossible, to print the whole thing.
 So we often look at either the top or bottom:  the first few few or last few observations.
-The statement `df.head(n)` extracts the top `n` observations.
-If we use `df.head()` it extracts 5 observations.
-This creates a new dataframe, as we can see here:
+The statement `df.head(n)` extracts the top `n` observations and `df.head()` (with no input) extracts the top 5.
+This creates a new dataframe, as we see here:
 ```python
 h = df.head(2)
 print(type(h))